nfdi4plants/nfdi4plants.github.io/src/content/articles/custom-training.md

 ---
 title: Training made for you
-summary: You want to learn how you can use the Annotated Research Context to structure your data?
+description: You want to learn how you can use the Annotated Research Context to structure your data?
 We offer on-site or online trainings.
 ---

 In addition to offering educational material on DataPLANT’s concepts and tools online, DataPLANT’s Data Stewards offer custom support for your RDM.